ross39/Theory-of-algorithms-project/README.md

 3. An understanding of how and why the MD5 message-digest algorithm works. </br>

 For MacOs and other unix operating systems.
-My system is MacOS so this is what I used
+My system is MacOS so this is what I used to check that the c compiler is installed.
 ```
 gcc --version
 ```